Sidequest: Terrible Templating

 This absolute asinine aberration and affront to anyone’s eyes is from CARDFIGHT!!
-Vanguard (yep, that is in fact the proper name for it).
+Vanguard, which somehow is actually the game’s proper name.
 Now, I don’t know jack shit about the game itself, but one doesn’t need to be a graphic design guru to see that this is a pretty terrible way to do that whole ‘convey important info’ thing.

 One thing this template does properly though, is showing us mere mortals how awesome red text with a white outline on top of very busy art looks.
 Blah, readable text is so passé.